-The facility maintenance market is rapidly adopting new and advanced technologies.
+The facility management and maintenance market is rapidly adopting new and advanced technologies.
 The progress drives the industry further and brings positive forecasts.
 By 2023 the sector is estimated to register a CAGR of over 12%.
 This improvement couldn’t be achieved without a surge in smart technologies such as cloud computing and the internet of things (IoT).

 Forecasts demonstrate that facility maintenance companies should bring more attention to sustainable and self-maintaining equipment and focus on improving workforce management.
 It’s only a few details to keep in mind, to add up, we collected five crucial trends that will dominate the sector in 2020.

 Facility management and maintenance: current trends and future perspectives

 Every business aims to save as many resources as possible and at the same time, deliver an impeccable service, although it can be tricky.
 Facility maintenance companies are pressured to save costs and still provide quality service, but it’s not that simple when you have to manage a large team of technicians and field service engineers.